Open-Store-Foundation/docs/src/docs/billing-and-fees.md

 - Paid when you request Ownership Verification.
 - Amount is set by the Owner in the `AssetlinkOracleV1` contract.

-### Validation fee (Artifact Validation)

-- Paid when you submit an Asset Artifact for validation.
-- Amount is set by the Owner in the `OpenStore` contract.

 ### Optional publisher costs